Joe is an online weight loss coach and qualified personal trainer of 15 years who helps busy, professional men and women lose fat and build muscle.

 Flavour reviewed: Chocolate Peanut Butter

-My Protein are the kings of whey protein powder (find out what the best whey flavours are here) but they’ve recently diversified into the protein bar game.
+My Protein are one of the biggest sports nutrition brands in the UK and the kings of whey protein powder (find out what the best whey flavours are here) but they’ve recently diversified into the protein bar game.
 And they’ve done a great job, the layered bars live up to their name, comprising of two layers – in this case, a layer of soft peanut butter, and a chocolate cake-like base, all coated in chocolate.
 The taste is bold and distinctive and the variation in textures makes it interesting to eat.
 A very good bar.

 Flavour reviewed: Crunchy Fudge